The 5 Biggest Bitcoin Blunders of All Time

 What was behind this sudden shutdown?
 850,000 missing bitcoins.
 Mt.
 Gox announced that these bitcoins belonging to customers and the company had likely been stolen - worth around $450 million at the time and more than $34 billion today.
 While around 200,000 BTC have since been "found," many people lost a lot of money due to Mt.
 Gox's poor management over their website's code.
 An investigation into the incident in 2015 found that these bitcoins were stolen over a period of time dating back to 2011.

 While extremely unfortunate, this event goes to show the importance of not leaving your precious coins in an exchange-hosted wallet.
-For maximum security, keep your crypto in a non-custodial wallet like the Trezor or BRD - but don't lose your passwords either!
+For maximum security, keep your crypto in a non-custodial wallet like the Trezor - but don't lose your passwords either!

 The Company That Accidentally Gave Away Millions